The Conclusion Of These 12 Treatises

 Nature has her proper light, which is not obvious to our eyes.

-But when their garments are taken off, and they are naked, that so it may appear what Nature made them, they are easily distinguished by their sexes.
+But when their garments are taken off, and they are naked, we can see how Nature made them.
+They are easily distinguished by their sexes.

 Man was created of the Earth, and lives by virtue of the Air.
 There is in the Air a secret food of life, which in the night we call dew.